Top 10 Most Common Mistakes Forex Traders Make

-A quick look at the most frequent mistakes traders fall into
+A quick look at the most common mistakes that forex traders fall into

 The internet is full of lists.
 A quick search returns thousands of results, dealing in subjects from a to z.
 There’s something so satisfying about counting down to a number one.

 As forex traders, we’re susceptible to a whole host of mistakes.
-And while the ten on this list aren’t the only ones, they are definitely the most common and destructive.
+And while the ten on this list aren’t the only ones, they are definitely the most common and destructive mistakes forex trader make.
 Let’s start off with the least dangerous item which comes in at number ten on our list.

 10 | Not Having a Trading Journal.